N-Ignacio-Bouffanais/portfolio-nextjs-nodemailer/README.md

     * Express
     * HTML

-I reaally enjoy doing this project, and I wish that I could keep going with these projects to be a Developer some day!!!
+I really enjoy doing this project, and I wish that I could keep going with these projects to be a Developer some day!!!